 How do you start a career in credentialing?
 For some, it doesn’t occur naturally – it’s more happenstance than a planned path.
-This was the case for Pam Weber, who began her career working in the agriculture industry.
-Today, she works for the International Board of Lactation Consultant Examiners and is actively involved in ICE’s Career Pathway and Emerging Leaders Task Force.
+This was the case for Pam Weber, CAE, who began her career working in the agriculture industry.
+Today, she works for the International Board of Lactation Consultant Examiners and serves as the chair of the ICE Career Pathway and Emerging Leaders Task Force.

 We spoke with her to learn more about her path to credentialing, advice for others in the field, her work on the task force and more.

 Can you tell us about your career path and how you found your way to credentialing?
 What can people learn from your story?

 I started my professional career in the agriculture industry working for John Deere Company.
 My education and family roots are in agriculture, so it was a natural fit for me.
 I moved to the Washington D.C. area in 2001 and was interested in a new professional field.
 Through the advice of a career counselor, I landed in association management work.

 I realized I had a strong interest in serving professional societies toward a common mission.
 For several years I focused on adult learning programs and awards-based programs.
 When the organization I worked for decided to start a certification, I applied many of my skills in professional development to fill that role.

 I immediately started reading any book I could find about starting and operating a certification program, from experts in the field like Lenora Knapp, Joan Knapp and Mickie Rops.
 The organization also hired consultants in certification to assist us.
 From that experience, I learned the value that certification brings to both the professionals who earn it and to the public.